Tomás Rincón: International career

 Rincón represented Venezuela at under-17 level in the 2005 South American U-17 Championship, and at under-20 level in the 2007 South American U-20 Championship.
-He played his first senior international game for the full side on 3 February 2008, starting in a 1–0 friendly win over Haiti at the Estadio Monumental de Maturín.
+He played his first senior international game for the full side on 3 February 2008, starting in a 1–0 friendly victory against Haiti at the Estadio Monumental de Maturín.

-On 22 July 2011, Rincón was voted Adidas' Best Player at the 2011 Copa América, held in Argentina, receiving 65% of the total votes against ten candidates.
+On 22 July 2011, Rincón was voted Adidas' Best Player at the 2011 Copa América in Argentina, receiving 65% of the total votes against ten candidates.
 Venezuela finished the tournament in fourth place.
-He later also took part at the 2015 Copa América, and the Copa América Centenario in 2016 with Venezuela, serving as his team's captain in the latter tournament.
+He also played at the 2015 Copa América, and the Copa América Centenario in 2016 with Venezuela, serving as his team's captain in the latter tournament.

-Rincón scored his first international goal on 16 November 2018, netting the equalising goal from the penalty spot in a 1–1 friendly away draw against Japan.
-He was also a member of the Venezuelan team that took part at the 2019 Copa América in Brazil, and made his 100th international appearance for Venezuela against Trinidad and Tobago on 14 October 2019.
+Rincón scored his first international goal on 16 November 2018, netting the equalizing goal from the penalty spot in a 1–1 friendly away draw against Japan.
+He was also a member of the Venezuela national team that took part at the 2019 Copa América in Brazil, and made his 100th international appearance for Venezuela against Trinidad and Tobago on 14 October 2019.

-Rincón announced his retirement from the national team following his country's 6-3 loss to Colombia at home, which eliminated them from qualification for the 2026 World Cup.
+On 11 September 2025, Rincón announced his retirement from the national team following his country's 6–3 loss against Colombia at home, which led Venezuela to be eliminated from the 2026 FIFA World Cup qualification.

 Style of play

-Nicknamed el general (The General, in Spanish), Rincón is quick, physical, versatile, and hard-working player, who is capable of playing in several midfield and defensive positions.
-Although he is usually deployed in the centre, as a defensive midfielder in front of the back-line, he is also capable of playing as a full-back, wing-back, or wide midfielder along the right flank.
-He has even been deployed in a box-to-box role, or as an offensive-minded central midfielder on occasion, known as the mezzala role in Italy.
-A strong, tenacious, and well-rounded footballer, with solid technique, a powerful shot, and an ability to provide assists for his teammates, he is mainly known for his anticipation, tactical intelligence, energy, and ball-winning abilities, as well as his strong personality, tenacity, dedication, professionalism, strength of character, and leadership.
+Nicknamed el general (lit.
+'The General'), Rincón is usually deployed in the centre, as a defensive midfielder in front of the back-line, he is also capable of playing as a full-back, wing-back, or wide midfielder along the right flank.
+He has also been deployed in a box-to-box role, or as an offensive-minded central midfielder, known as the mezzala role in Italy.